sslou/publications/2021_blood_product/README.md

 ## Notebooks
-[jupyter notebook](https://colab.research.google.com/drive/1PavgJqsxjkRvQ6-2psj-crBCV8gmJZzk?usp=sharing) for making and visualizing model predictions on new patient data, running on Google Colab.
+[jupyter notebook](https://colab.research.google.com/drive/1PavgJqsxjkRvQ6-2psj-crBCV8gmJZzk?usp=sharing) for making and visualizing model predictions on new patient data, running on Google Colab. *Note: this is currently broken due to inability to downgrade necessary dependencies in Colab, but the example code provided should work within the appropriate python environment as specified below*

 ## Folders